Dorothy Stoneman: YouthBuild

 YouthBuild programs enable young low-income people to “rebuild their communities and their lives, breaking the cycle of poverty with a commitment to work, education, family and community."
 The YouthBuild program has five core components: Construction, education, personal counseling, leadership development and graduate opportunity.
 Students spend every other week on a job site, learning the construction trade by building affordable homes for their own communities, while working toward earning a GED or high school diploma.
 93 percent of students have left high school without a diploma prior to YouthBuild, and about one-third have been court-involved.
 The program, provides both housing for low-income residents and gives students the opportunity to gain experience utilizing marketable job skills, while completing their high school education and preparing for college.
 It addresses in one intervention the key issues facing low-income communities: Education, employment, violence, leadership development, and affordable housing.
 YouthBuild programs are now funded by the US Department of Labor, which provides funding directly to local community-based organizations through an annual competitive process.
 YouthBuild USA provides training and technical assistance to these federal grantees under contract with the US Department of Labor, and also leads a national affiliated network of YouthBuild programs that choose to contribute to the YouthBuild movement whether or not they are funded by the federal government in any particular year.

 In 2012, Stoneman orchestrated the founding and development of the National Council of Young Leaders, which in 2015 launched a national grassroots movement of low-income young adults called Opportunity Youth United.
 When Stoneman retired from her role as CEO of YouthBuild USA in 2017 she was succeeded by John Valverde.
-Stoneman now directs her full-time attention to her role as assistant to the director of Opportunity Youth United.
+Stoneman directed her full-time attention to her role as assistant to the director of Opportunity Youth United until Feb.
+2023.
+In 2023 she began a project called YouthCreate under the sponsorship of the Rockefeller Philanthropy Advisors.
+It is designed to create a national network of non-profits supporting low-income teenagers to create community improvement projects of their own design.